SxMShaDoW/lab-aemc-utah/docs/600-configure-app-intake.md

 {: .highlight}
 > **[Application Intake](https://docs.servicenow.com/csh?topicname=config-app-intake.html&version=latest)** has already been configured as part of the setup for this lab.
 >
-> This section can be safely be skipped and will not affect the rest of the lab.
+> This section can be safely skipped and will not affect the rest of the lab.
 >
 > We are providing the information below to help add context.